vram-guild/fluidity/README.md

 To ensure that articles are immutable, an article's tag instance is not directly exposed.
 The `copyTag()` method is the only way to get the tag content and results in a new allocation every time.
 If you only need to test for tag existence or test for tag equality use `hasTag()` or `doesTagMatch()`.

 ## Stored Articles
 When an article is being stored or transfered we need additional information: quantity and, sometimes, a location.
-A core design principle of Fluidity is that all such data should never be directly mutated outside of the storage/transport implementation - all changes *must* be the result of some controlled, observable transaction.
+A core design principle of Fluidity is that all such data should never be directly mutated outside of the storage/transport implementation - all changes *must* be the result of some controlled, observable operation.

 This is why the API that exposes this information is immutable: `StoredArticleView`.